Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Task

-Put this or a comparable library in your module.
-Make a view script available, which can list the individual files.
-Importantly, use `$this->escape()` in the view script to escape data whose source is unsafe (for example, filenames).
+Put this, or a comparable library, in your module.
+Provide a view script, which displays a list of the individual files.
+Use `$this->escape()` in the view script, where you can't be sure the data comes from a safe source (for example, filenames).

 # Parameter handling

-So far we have not given any parameters to our URLs.
-But that's easy too.
-As on the command line, Icinga Web provides us with simple access to Params.
-Access is as usual:
+So far we have not added any parameters to our URLs.
+But that's just as easy.
+Like on the command line, Icinga Web provides simple access to `Params`.
+Access is as following:

 ```php
 <?php
 $file = $this->params->get('file');
 ```

-`shift()` and cohorts are of course available as well.
+`shift()` and the like are available as well.

 ## Task

-Under `training/file/show?file=<filename>` additional information about the desired file should be displayed.
-Owners, permissions, last change and mime-type - but it is also quite simply enough to sort name and size beautifully.
+Under `training/file/show?file=<filename>` additional information about the desired file can be displayed.
+You can display owners, permissions, last change and mime-type - but it is also quite simple enough to display name and size in a more orderly fashion.

 ## Related links

 In our file list we now want to link from each file to the corresponding detail area.
-In order to avoid problems with parameter escaping, we use a new helper, `qlink`:
+To avoid problems with parameter escaping, we use a new helper, `qlink`:

 ```php
 <td><?= $this->qlink(